Absolute Galapagos (Grand Daphne)

 Included Activities:

-Explore Bahia Sullivan, a beach along Santiago Island's eastern coast.
+On Santiago Island's eastern coast sits Bahia Sullivan.
 Take a walk along pahoehoe lava (approximately 1 hour), which was created by an eruption that occurred here in 1897.
 With some luck you might see some marine iguanas, Sally Lightfoot crabs, sea lions, finches, turtles, sharks and penguins.
 During your walk, as always, your naturalist guide will take you through the geological history of the island.

 Included Activities: